Industry | Where does Toyota's Intelligent Driving go from here?

 Despite the controversy over the "Toyota + Huawei + Momenta" plan, it is clear that in the war of intelligentialization, Toyota doesn't have much time.
 Ouyang Minggao, an academician of the Chinese Academy of Sciences, once stated that even a 1% substitution for automotive technology can be a breakthrough.
 For instance, in 2016, when the market share of new energy vehicles reached 1%, the world began to shift to electric vehicles.
 Now, the penetration rate of intelligent cockpits and autonomous driving in China has long exceeded this figure.

 Toyota has made moves in intelligentialization before, but just like its electrification, it seems to have started early and caught the late market.
 In 2018, Toyota embarked on large-scale investment and research in autonomous driving, with a publicly planned investment of over $22 billion.
-That year, Toyota, Denso, and Aisin jointly invested $2.8 billion to establish the joint venture company TRI-AD, responsible for the development of Toyota's in-house driving assistant and autonomous driving technologies.
+That year, Toyota, Denso, and Aisin jointly invested $2.8 billion to establish the joint venture company TRI-AD, which was responsible for the development of Toyota's in-house driving assistant and autonomous driving technologies.
 In January 2021, TRI-AD established a holding subsidiary, Woven Planet Holdings, and two operating subsidiaries, Woven CORE and Woven Alpha, focused on the development of autonomous driving, a new vehicle operating system, high-definition maps, and other software businesses.

-In addition to developing its software, Toyota also consecutively invested $500 million and $1 billion in Uber, Grab, and other ride-hailing companies, jointly developing autonomous driving ride-sharing services.
+In addition to developing its software, Toyota also consecutively invested $500 million and $1 billion in Uber, Grab, and other ride-hailing companies to jointly develop autonomous driving ride-sharing services.
 In 2021, it even spent $550 million to acquire the smart driving team of over 300 people from the ride-hailing platform Lyft.
 In 2023, Toyota invested $400 million in Pony.ai to research and develop L4-level autonomous driving.
 The same year, Toyota, together with Pony.ai and GAC, established a joint venture to support the mass production and large-scale deployment of Robotaxis.

 However, after all these moves, Toyota has not yet developed its intelligent cockpit system or advanced assisted driving system.